VIDEO: Forklift moves park car to make room for truck

 Details in this forklift video

 In this 2:30 minute video, an Australian forklift driver, and his buddy, decide to move a legally parked four-door car with a Mitsubishi forklift out of its position curbside so that they can park a wating truck in its place.
-(Notice that the video is shot from the cab of the waiting truck.)
+(Notice that the video is shot from the cab of the waiting truck equipped with a camera.)

 They use a cardboard box that has been cut open as a barrier up to protect the car’s paint job from scratches and scrapes as it is lifted and moved.